Arvind-4/Video-Player-Using-PyQt5/README.md

 # Video Player in Python

-This is a simple application which plays Video and Audio.
+This is a simple application which plays Video and Audio using PyQt5 in python.

 ## Code